Steven W. Ellingson

 Blacksburg, VA 24061

-I am interested in antennas & propagation, applied signal processing, and radio frequency instrumentation.
-My work on instrumentation includes design of antennas, receivers, digital signal processing, and software for systems with unusual or extreme requirements.
-I work on mobile radio communications, navigation, and geolocation systems in HF through UHF bands.
-I am active in radio astronomy, most recently in the development of meter-wavelength observing systems and their application in cosmology, pulsars, and searches for astrophysical transients.
+I am interested in antennas & propagation, applied signal processing, and instrumentation.
+My work on instrumentation includes antennas, RF electronics, digital signal processing, and software for systems with unusual or extreme requirements.
+I work on mobile radio communications, navigation, and geolocation systems throughout the radio spectrum.
+I am active in radio astronomy, most recently in the development of meter- and cm-wavelength observing systems and their application in cosmology, pulsars, and searches for astrophysical transients.

 I occasionally work on passive microwave remote sensing for geophysical applications.
 I advise students in the "Electromagnetics" and "Communications" areas of our department.